OpenSILEX/phis-docs-community/docs/experimental-organization.md

 This data is accessible only to users who belong to a group (either owner or guest) authorized to access the experimentation it is related to: access rights are managed by experiment and not by project.
 Please see the [Restrictions to a group](../community/#restrictions-to-a-group) section of this documentation for further details on data access matters.

-The complete list of projects is available in the `Projects` menu, accessible from Phis top navigation bar.
+The complete list of projects is available in the `Experimental organization / Projects` menu, accessible from Phis top navigation bar.
 The projects list is preceded by a research bar enabling the user to filter projects by their acronym, their main source of funding, and their start and end dates.
 There's no need to use the same case as the expected results: a lowercase search returns every results matching the characters, disregarding whether those match are lowercase or uppercase.
 Further information on a given project is available on its information sheet, accessed to from the projects list through the eye-icon on the right-hand side of this project row.